lcensies/workmuxinator/README.md

-workmuxinator               Open workmux worktrees for all tmuxinator projects workmuxinator run           Open worktrees and resume the AI agent in each workmuxinator run --resume  Same, plus send "continue if not completed" prompt workmuxinator version       Print version workmuxinator help          Print help
+workmuxinator               Open workmux worktrees for all tmuxinator projects workmuxinator run           Open worktrees and resume the AI agent in each workmuxinator run --resume  Same, plus send "continue if not completed" prompt workmuxinator add DIR       Register a directory as a tmuxinator project workmuxinator rm DIR        Remove a directory's tmuxinator project config workmuxinator version       Print version workmuxinator help          Print help
 ```